Vladimir Putin Doesn't Understand the Limits of Donald Trump's Power

-There are still plenty of pundits in Russia who take pleasure in watching the White House consumed by infighting and stumbling from one setback to another, most recently the failure to push through health care reform and the rapid hiring and firing of foul-mouthed communications director Antony Scaramucci.
+There are still many in Russia who take pleasure in watching the White House consumed by infighting and stumbling from one setback to another, most recently the failure to push through health care reform and the rapid hiring and firing of foul-mouthed communications director Anthony Scaramucci.
 But the more common feeling around the Kremlin these days might seem familiar to many Republicans.
 After observing Trump in office for more than six months, there is a mix of disappointment and foreboding.

 President Vladimir Putin seems particularly out of sorts.
 By now he has realized that betting on Trump represents a mistake he has made before with Western leaders, and his decision on Sunday to expel hundreds of diplomats and other personnel from the U.S. embassy in Moscow shows that he’s ready to cut his losses.
 “There was nothing more to wait for,” his spokesman, Dmitry Peskov, said in explaining the decision on Monday.
 “It was all pretty obvious.”